 Preparing for a cruise

 A little planning goes a long way toward smooth sailing.
 This Ultimate Pre-Cruise Planning Checklist is a handy tool, so print it out at least three months ahead of your cruise if possible.
-If not following a checklist, be sure to consider:

 At the time of booking your cruise, arrange travel insurance.
 Not all travel insurance is the same so shop around to find the best deal to suit your needs.
 Look for a package that includes medical expenses, cancellations, delays and personal items.
-You can learn more about travel insurance here.

 The average cruise ship cabin is relatively small, so don’t overpack.
 Consider your ship’s dress code and only pack what you need.
 Layering and accessories will be your ticket to controlling what you pack while still looking fabulous.

 When it comes to packing shoes, you’ll need a variety to accommodate for the different activities you’ll be doing.
 You’ll need slip-resistant deck shoes, sneakers or walking shoes, sandals, dress shoes and reef shoes are optional.
-For more packing tips, click here.

 The last thing you want is to get onto an island to find out that the shore excursion you wanted to do is already fully booked.
 Work with your cruise company to ensure you have a spot.